RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $299 per organizer per month paid annually or $359 per organizer per month paid monthly

 The Events Enterprise plan is built for large-scale, complex events.
-It includes everything in Pro+, plus:
+It includes everything in Pro+, plus you can also expect to get features such as:

 • Content hubs for repurposing event assets